dcblack/dcblack.github.io/FabulousFasters/Resources/Experts_supporting_Keto_n_Carnivore.md

 [Becky Gillaspy, DC](https://www.linkedin.com/in/drbeckygillaspy/), is the author of *[the Intermittent Fasting Diet Guide and Cookbook](https://www.drbeckyfitness.com/book).* She grew up in central Pennsylvania and graduated Summa Cum Laude with research honors from [Palmer College of Chiropractic](https://www.palmer.edu/) in 1991.
 She spent a number of years seeing patients in private practice and worked as an on-air health consultant for a local ABC TV affiliate.
 Following the birth of her daughter, Dr. Becky spent the rest of her 24+ year professional career teaching a range of college courses from Anatomy to Nutrition in addition to earning her certification as a health and wellness coach.
 She now works full-time, helping people reach their health and weight loss goals through her website and [YouTube channel](https://www.youtube.com/beckygillaspy).

 ◆ [==Contents==](#toc) ◆ [==Categories==](#Categories) ◆ [==Articles==](#Articles) ◆ [==Books==](#Books) ◆ [==Videos==](#Videos) ◆ [==Who's Who==](#Who's who) ◆

+### Dr David G Harper, PhD

+Dr. David G. (Dave) Harper is a science educator, researcher, and technology CEO.
+Educated from kindergarten to Ph.D. in BC, he is an advocate for education, science and technology, and is passionate about the importance of critical reasoning and reasoned skepticism.
+He is the President and CEO of the Discovery Foundation, a registered charity that fosters the development and sustainability of the science and technology sector in BC.

+Dave holds a BSc. and Ph.D. from the University of British Columbia in mathematical biofluiddynamics and completed post-doctoral fellowships at the Marine Biological Laboratory in Woods Hole and the University of Cambridge in comparative physiology.
+He is an Associate Professor of Kinesiology at the University of the Fraser Valley, where he teaches courses in Anatomy, Physiology, Pathology, and Contemporary Health issues.
+He is also UFV’s Director of Innovation and Entrepreneurship.

+As a Visiting Scientist at the BC Cancer Research Centre, Terry Fox Lab, his current research focusses on the therapeutic benefits of ketogenic diets for women with metastatic breast cancer.
+He is on the Scientific Advisory Board of the Institute for Personalized Therapeutic Nutrition and is the author of BioDiet, an international bestseller about the therapeutic benefits of ketogenic diets and the new science of nutrition.

 ### Dr Joan Ifland, PhD